cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

 # Publish to the Open Data Context (version before update)

 The following method is applicable to v2.0.0.
-For earlier versions, please refer to [Accessing Open Data Domain of WeChat Game](../../../1.10/manual/en/publish/publish-wechatgame.html)
+For earlier versions, please refer to [Accessing Open Data Context of WeChat Game](../../../1.10/manual/en/publish/publish-wechatgame.html)

 ## Integration method